guid-empty/sqflite_entities/README.md

 }
 ```

-Next, when starting our application, we need to create and initialize an instance of our SqliteEngine:
+Next, when we want to work with database we need to create and initialize an instance of our SqliteEngine:

 ```dart
 final dbEngine = ApplicationDBEngine();
 ```

-Using the registryAdapters method,
+Using the **registryAdapters** method,
 we enumerate the list of sql adapters of all types for which we need to create our own tables:

 ```dart